linmx0130/PaperNotes/notes.md

+### Straight to the Facts: Learning Knowledge Base Retrieval for Factual Visual Question Answering
+* Authors: Medhini Narasimhan, Alexander G. Schwing
+* Index: arXiv 1809.01124
+* Reading date: 08/11/2018
+* Categoreis: Natural Language Processing, Computer Vision
+* Tag: Visual question answering

+This paper presents a framework for building visual question answering system with knowledge base retrieval ability.
+The framework is equiped with a binary classifier for predicting the source of answer (from the image or knowledge base).
+Then the representations of the questions and images are used to retrieve answer facts by scoring fact representations with a distance to question representations.

+The experiments show the effectiveness of the proposed methods.
+The model is highly explainable, but most feature extractors are fixed (including object detectors, image feature extractors and fact representations).
+It is possible to extend this framework in the future.

 ### Deep Contextualized Word Representations
 * Authors: Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer
 * Index arXiv 1802.05365